errkroujraycalumag21-stack/Lazy_Setup_Live_Kali_Persistence/README.md

 #USING THE PYTHON FILE

 -JUST DOWNLOAD THE PYTHON PERSISTENCE_AUTO_SETUP

--OPEN TERMINAL "go to Downloads then open terminal in that directory" -ENTER "lsblk"
+-OPEN TERMINAL "go to Downloads then open terminal in that directory using F4"

+-ENTER "lsblk"

 -RUN "persistence_auto_Setup.py"

 -ENTER THE CORRECT DRIVE "sda,sbd, etc"

 -THEN WAIT TILL IR REBOOT'S